 Dr Aurel Sari

 Dr Sari welcomes approaches from prospective doctoral students concerning research projects in public international law.
-He is particularly interested in supervising projects on the law of armed conflict, peace support operations, jurisdictional immunities, international responsibility and EU security and defence policy, but is ready to consider good ideas on other subjects as well.
+He is particularly interested in supervising projects on the law of armed conflict, peace support operations, hybrid threats and gray zone conflict, jurisdictional immunities, international responsibility and EU security and defence policy, but is ready to consider good ideas on other subjects as well.